Colombia presidential vote poses test for FARC peace deal - Journal du Cameroun

 Conservative front-runner Ivan Duque has vowed to rewrite an accord he sees as too lenient on a group that waged a decades-long war of terror on Colombians, before it transformed into a political party.

-With 41 percent of voter preferences, Duque takes a 12-point lead into the election over his main challenger Gustavo Petro, a leftist former Bogota mayor who backs the deal.
+With 41 percent of voter preferences in polling a week before the election, Duque had a 12-point lead over his main challenger Gustavo Petro, a leftist former Bogota mayor who backs the deal.

 The 58-year-old rallied many Colombians with his campaign speeches against inequality and corruption, making him the country’s first leftist candidate with a chance of going to the second round of a presidential poll.